 In 1982, Ancient Science of Life, the first journal in Ayurveda was launched

 In 2005, the Department of AYUSH facilitated the implementation of the RUDRA (Random Uninterrupted Documentation for Retrospective Analysis) program with software support for reporting outcomes of clinical practice in National Institutes of Ayurveda.
-It is currently implemented in eight Ayurvedic institutions including National Institute of Ayurveda, Jaipur and Institute of Post Graduate Training and Research, Jamnagar.
+It is currently implemented in eight Ayurvedic institutions including the National Institute of Ayurveda, Jaipur, and Institute of Post Graduate Training and Research, Jamnagar.

 In 2008, the Coconut Development Board awarded a grant to develop medicinal formulations based on coconut oil.

-In 2010, the first ever comprehensive online database and search tool for research articles published in the field of Ayurveda was launched known as DHARA (Digital Helpline for Ayurveda Research Articles)
+In 2010, the first-ever comprehensive online database and search tool for research articles published in the field of Ayurveda was launched known as DHARA (Digital Helpline for Ayurveda Research Articles)

 In 2011, Ayutexts, an online database of Ayurveda Classical texts in searchable format was launched.
 The databases facilitate digitization with data mining capacity.